-Pursuant to a management service agreement dated July 1, 2011 (the "Management Services Agreement"), as amended September 1, 2020 between the Corporation and Seabord Services Corp. ("Seabord") of Suite 501, 543 Granville Street, Vancouver, British Columbia, since the commencement of the most recently completed financial year the Corporation has paid C\$24,000 per month to Seabord in consideration of Seabord providing office, reception, secretarial, accounting and corporate records services to the Corporation, including the services of the Corporate Secretary.
+The Corporation entered into a management service agreement dated July 1, 2011 (the "Management Services Agreement"), as amended September 1, 2020 with Seabord Services Corp.
+On July 31, 2021, the Management Services Agreement was transferred to Seabord Management Corp. ("Seabord") (a private company formerly owned by Michael D. Winn, a director of the Corporation) of Suite 501, 543 Granville Street, Vancouver, British Columbia.
+Effective January 1, 2024, Mr. Winn sold his minority ownership interest of Seabord.
+Since the commencement of the most recently completed financial year, the Corporation paid C\$13,000 per month to Seabord in consideration of Seabord providing office, reception, secretarial, accounting and corporate records services to the Corporation, including the services of the Corporate Secretary.